 The kid’s checklist for managing anxiety or panic attacks

-- Anxiety can be a feature of many situations and conditions.
-An “anxiety attack” is something that people refer to as a severe feeling of apprehension and worry, distress, restlessness and can last a long time.
-Usually a person is worried about something that is going to happen and the feeling comes on gradually.
 In actuality, it is less of an “attack” and more of a “state of feeling” that can last hours or days.
 Other symptoms that one might feel are shortness of breath, chest pain, heart palpitations, dry mouth, sweating, trouble sleeping, shaking or feeling dizzy.

 If you or your child is trying to figure out which one is happening, the strongest indicator is how it comes on: Is it sudden or does it build slowly over time?
 Now that we determined if it’s an anxiety or panic attack, let’s talk about how to help.
-For anxiety attacks, much of what you can do is preventative:

 - Take good care of yourself by getting sleep and exercise.